oracle-devrel/cd3-automation-toolkit/docs/authmechanisms.md

 # OCI SDK Authentication Methods

-Choose one of the below authentication mechanisms to be used for the toolkit execution -
+CD3 supports the below OCI authentication mechanisms for the toolkit execution.
+Choose one from the list:

 - [API key-based authentication](#api-key-based-authentication)
 - [Session token-based authentication](#session-token-based-authentication)